victorx64/devrating/README.md

 It should be clear what to do.
 If not, ask us in our [Telegram chat](https://t.me/devratingchat).

-## Update the rating

-The rating is needed to properly evaluate a reward of a developer for a work.
+## Print a reward for a work

-The rating is stored in the `devrating.db` file in a working directory.
-Update the rating by committing the work between commits:
+First, update the rating:

 ```
 $ devrating add <path-to-repo> <commit> <commit>
 ```

-## Print a reward
+The rating is needed to properly evaluate a reward of a developer for a work.
+The rating is stored in the `devrating.db` file in a working directory.

+Then, print the reward:

 ```
 $ devrating show <path-to-repo> <commit> <commit>